-Graduates may find employment as firefighters, leaders, and officers in the fire service industry.
+Graduates may pursue firefighter certification or apply this degree towards expanding their knowledge as firefighters, leaders, and officers in the fire service industry.

 All Associate of Applied Science Degrees require a minimum 15 credit hours of general education courses using the curriculum structure outlined in the beginning of this degree program section.
 All course prerequisites must be met.
 Please see Associate Degree General Education Requirement Section (p.
-134) for Area I, Area II, and Area IV requirements.
+137) for Area I, Area II, Area III, and Area IV requirements.